icarusfactor/design/README.md

 * Dont have to worry about confusing or overwhelming apllications to do this.

 ### Next Steps:
-I plan to create more templates, the current ones are good and can be used.
-I have added all of the supported fonts for email clients and will add option for custom fonts by converting section to image,but that will be in some future revision.
-Source mode will still need to be used for big changes and copy blocks or sections.
-Would like to add S3 image storage configuration to keep the email small and not have to retype remote locations when adding image URLs.
-I will not work on image adding to email itself , this can be done manually using css, but not on my todo list.
+ Now with the template system getting close to stable I plan to create more templates and parts, the current ones are good and can be used,but limited.
+I have added all of the supported fonts for email clients.
+Source mode will still need to be used for big changes and cut blocks or sections.
+Would like to add image connectors lke S3 and others.
 Still lots of bug fixes and better design flow to work on fixing while using the opensource SummerNote editor.

 ### BUGS:
   Issue with after duplicating a section of the template, and then jumping to zoom, the zoom view will be too small.
 Just click toggle zoom a couple of times and will work again.
 Also need to reset dynamic values once load in new template.They currently will get out of sync.
 Highlighting dynamic parts mostly works.
 Mostly.
+When new versions are released as of now its best to delete part and template directory and recreate and sync until stable.

 ### Template Rules:
  When making a template some rules need to be followed when making one from scratch or modifying a current one that the editor will recognizes and parse accordingly.

-### DYNAMIC TEMPLATE SPECIFICATION VERSION 1.0
+### DYNAMIC TEMPLATE SPECIFICATION VERSION 1.1
-* The first line of a visual editable template has to be **&lt;!-- DYNAMIC V1 --&gt;** otherwise options will be disabled.
+*  The first line of a editable template is as follows **&lt;!-- DYNAMIC V1.1 --&gt;** otherwise options will be disabled and concidered as a FIXED template.
 * The **div** tag can not be used for any content and is for control,it will only hold sections of html that can have content.
+Although can be made to have a border.
 * The **table** tag is the main content element.
 Summernote editor popups for changing attrbutes and color are limited to this.
 * The **img** tag can only be used from remote store locations like S3 or direct website links via URL.
 * To tag a div that its id will hold specific content, Options as folows.

+* **rcd_template** : First div and used by dom to detect document is a template
-* **rcd_content** : The main div that holds other designated divs except for footer.
+* **rcd_document** : The main div that holds other designated divs.
-* **rcd_brandlogo** : Holds a logo image and space for other elements.
-* **rcd_brandtag** : This holds larger heading text used for branding.
+* **rcd_header** : This holds Logo and branding site data.
+* **rcd_content** : The div that holds other general divs.
 * **rcd_div** : General use section within the main content holder.
-* **rcd_social** : A social icons bar.
 * **rcd_footer** : Attached to bottom of content div for various contact & site links.

 ### Contact: